 Major raids in 1907 uncover 15 barrels of beer stashed away in the bush near Makatoke and Raurimu.
 The raids and subsequent fines (Up to a staggering 10 pounds) did not deter local brewers and reports beer and spirits being produced in the King Country continued well into the 1920’s.
 Prohibition in the King Country finally ended in 1953 but it wasn’t until 60 years later that the first legal brewery was established…

-The idea for a craft brewery located in Waitomo Caves village was spawned at the height of a particularly hot summer in 2012, an iconic local building was up for lease and Guy Pilgrim from the Waitomo General Store (now Florences Kitchen) had a plan… He approached his good friend Bruce Tobeck and together the initial concept for the King Country Brewing Company was formed.
+The idea for a craft brewery located in Waitomo Caves village was spawned at the height of a particularly hot summer in 2012, an iconic local building was up for lease and Guy Pilgrim from the Waitomo General Store had a plan… He approached his good friend Bruce Tobeck and together the initial concept for the King Country Brewing Company was formed.

-The concept was simple, produce a locally brewed, full flavor range of beers that would appeal to both local farmers needing to quench their thirst after a long days work and tourists after a celebratory pint having survived one of the many adventure caving options offered in the village.
-A beer that would showcase the rich heritage of the area and enhance the ‘Waitomo Experience’ for all those who visited
+The concept was simple, produce a locally brewed, full flavour range of beers that would appeal to both local farmers needing to quench their thirst after a long days work and tourists after a celebratory pint having survived one of the many adventure caving options offered in the village.
+A beer that would showcase the rich heritage of the area and enhance the ‘Waitomo Experience’ for all those who visited.

 Bruce and Guy did their research, enlisting the help of a few close friends, consulted with master brewer Brian Watson, developed recipes and come October 2013 under the supervision of Brian and newly appointed operations manger Oli Polson installed a 2000L Smartbrew ™ kit in a shed hidden in the hills behind Waitomo Caves village, six weeks later the first beers were poured at the newly minted King Country Brewing Company bar located in the village itself.
 The rest they say is history…